top of page

 The dataset is developed and maintained by the GEM Foundation, using a bottom-up approach at the global scale, using national statistics, socio-economic data, and local datasets.
 This model allows the identification of the most common types of construction worldwide, regions with large fractions of informal construction, and areas prone to natural disasters with a high concentration of population and building stock.

-The Central Asia region of the model includes the information pertaining the following countries/territories:
+The Europe region of the model includes the information pertaining the following countries/territories:

 Model